There is so much to explore and experience in the Niagara Region. Let Explorer House host your southern Ontario travels!

 And if you feel like just relaxing you can enjoy our lovely guest sitting area with Adirondack/Muskoka chairs & firepit table, or the gazebo and/or the hot tub…all available for our guests.
 So don’t forget to bring along your swimsuit!.
 Come explore with Explorer House!
 Book your summer travels now!

-The 2017 season of the Shaw Festival is now on sale.
-Shows includes Dracula, Me & My Girl, The Madness of King George, Dancing at Lughnasa, and more!
+The 2018 season of the Shaw Festival has been announced!
+Tickets will go on sale to Shaw members Nov.
+4 and to the general public Dec.
+9. The 2018 shows include The Magician’s Nephew, Grand Hotel, The Hound of Baskervilles, Henry V and many more!
+The 2017 shows play until end of October and includes Dracula, Me & My Girl, The Madness of King George, Dancing at Lughnasa, and more!
 Don’t miss out!

 Niagara’s “Original SupperMarket” invites locals and visitors to a weekly community gathering, featuring 20+ food trucks and food vendors, local beer, wine, cider and local entertainment.
 For a true taste of Niagara, come join the fun!
 Join us on Wednesday nights from May 24th to September 20th, 2017 for this fun-filled free event.